Methodology

 Attribution

 Project by Benjamin Life (@omniharmonic).
-Methodology version 1.1.
+Scoring methodology version 1.2 (see changelog above).